The US–Israel War on Iran:

 US and Israeli forces launch simultaneous strikes using B-2 stealth bombers, B-1 Lancers, B-52s, Tomahawk missiles, and HIMARS.
 Supreme Leader Ali Khamenei killed along with family members.
 Defence Minister Nasirzadeh, IRGC Commander Pakpour, and Defence Council Secretary Shamkhani also killed.
 Over 19 Iranian ships and nearly 2,000 targets destroyed.
 An elementary girls' school in Minab is struck.
 Iran declares 40 days of mourning.

 Iran's IRGC declares the Strait of Hormuz closed.
 IRGCN blows up 10 commercial vessels attempting transit.
 Hezbollah launches strikes on Israel; Israel responds with widespread strikes.
 At least 20 civilians killed in Tehran's Niloofar Square.
-Iran's state broadcaster IRIB headquarters struck.
+Iran's state broadcaster IRIB HQ struck.

 IEA activates the largest emergency reserve release in history — 400 million barrels including 172M from the US SPR.
 Iran's Red Crescent reports 600+ civilians killed and over 6,668 civilian units targeted.
 On March 8, Mojtaba Khamenei — son of the assassinated leader — is elected new Supreme Leader.
 A third US carrier (USS George H.W.
 Bush) deploys to the region.